mcelrath/braidcoin/braidpool_spec.md

 than this they will be allocated to a [Sub-Pool](#sub-pools).

 Note that this equal-variance target is not enforceable by consensus.
-A miner could choose to run multiple braidpool instances or just change the code to select a different target, and the braidpool software-selected target is an unenforceable recommendation.
+A miner could choose to run multiple Braidpool instances or just change the code to select a different target, and the Braidpool software-selected target is an unenforceable recommendation.
 The consequence of a miner ignoring this recommendation would be to decrease a single miner's variance at the expense of producing more beads in the braid for the same amount of work.
 This slows down the braid and increases the bead time.
-Accepting this equal-variance target allows braidpool to accommodate the maximum number of miners, the most work, and the fastest possible bead time without resorting to allocating more miners to [Sub-Pools](#sub-pools).
+Accepting this equal-variance target allows Braidpool to accommodate the maximum number of miners, the most work, and the fastest possible bead time without resorting to allocating more miners to [Sub-Pools](#sub-pools).

-# Payout Commitment
+# Payout Update

-The Payout Commitment is a separate transaction from the coinbase transaction that aggregates previous coinbase outputs into a single new output.
+The Payout Update is a separate transaction from the coinbase transaction that aggregates previous coinbase outputs into a single new output.
 This output contains all funds from the block reward and fees in this and all past blocks.
 This payout must commit to the share payout structure as calculated at the time the block is mined.
 In other words, it must represent and commit to the consensus of the decentralized mining pool's share accounting.
+This transaction has two inputs and one output

+    Input (1): <existing Braidpool payout update UTXO>
+    Input (2): <block N-100 coinbase output>
+    Outputs (1): <new Braidpool payout update UTXO>

 Validating the output of the [consensus mechanism](#consensus-mechanism) is well beyond the capability of bitcoin script.
-Therefore generally one must find a mechanism such that a supermajority (Byzantine Fault Tolerant subset) of braidpool participants can sign the output, which is essentially reflecting the consensus about share payments into bitcoin.
+Therefore generally one must find a mechanism such that a supermajority (Byzantine Fault Tolerant subset) of Braidpool participants can sign the output, which is essentially reflecting the consensus about share payments into bitcoin.
 This is done by having a single P2TR public key which is controlled by a Byzantine fault tolerant supermajority of miners which must cooperate to sign the output.

-The payout is a rolling commitment that spends the previous payout commitment output and creates a new one including rewards and fees from the new block.
+The payout is a rolling commitment that spends the previous payout update output and creates a new one including rewards and fees from the new block.
 This must be signed with `SIGHASH_ANYONECANPAY` so that the output amount is uncommitted in the sighash.
 Since each miner may choose different transactions,